Sounds Dogs Hate: Understanding Noise Phobia & How to Manage It

 Are a Dog's Ears More Sensitive Than Human Ears?

 Dogs have much more sensitive hearing than humans do, which may be partially to blame for the common fear of loud noises.
 Sounds that are loud to us are generally experienced at a much higher volume by our canine companions.
-Dogs are also capable of hearing sounds at much pitches and higher frequencies than humans.
+They are also capable of hearing sounds at much pitches and higher frequencies than humans, which is why there are devices designed to emit noises dogs hate.

 Typically humans can only hear frequencies up to 20,000 Hz.
 On the other side of that coin, dogs can hear frequencies up to 45,000 Hz.
 Their high-frequency hearing means that our furry canine friends are far more sensitive to sounds and noises too high in pitch for the human ear to detect.